AVAnnotate/documentation/pages/annotationsets.md

 ---
 # Annotation Sets

+Every annoation is part of an annotation set in AVAnnotate.
 An annotation set is a group of annotations for a single AV file.

 Annotation sets can be used to organize annotations into groups that are added to the filters on the published project.
 Some examples might include:
 - *type*: e.g., one for transcripts, one for notes, and one for captions.
 - *language*: e.g., one in English and another in Spanish
 - *annotation creators*: e.g., a separate set for each editor on a project.

+When [annotations are added to an event](https://avannotate.github.io/documentation/pages/annotations/) either individually or by uploading a spreadsheet, AVAnnotate creates a 'Default' annotation set.

 ## Creating and Modifying Default Annotation Sets
-When [annotations are added to an event](https://avannotate.github.io/documentation/pages/annotations/) either individually or by uploading a spreadsheet, AVAnnotate creates a 'Default' annotation set.
-This annotation set will appear in [`Event` settings](https://avannotate.github.io/documentation/pages/events/).
+The default annotation set will appear in [`Event` settings](https://avannotate.github.io/documentation/pages/events/).
+It does not appear as part of the annotation set filter in the published project until another annotation set has been added.
 [ADD PICTURE]

 {: .warning }